ampproject/amphtml/extensions/amp-next-page/amp-next-page.md

 1. Update your `<script custom-element>` tag to link to the `1.0` bundle of `amp-next-page`
 2. Make sure that `amp-next-page` is the last child of the body element, move any footers or other components that used to follow `<amp-next-page>` inside the `<amp-next-page>` tag.
 3. If you were using an inline configuration, the JSON config is now an `array` of pages instead of an `object` with a `pages` entry.
-Additionally, the `ampUrl` key of each page entry was renamed to `url`.
+Additionally, you must rename the `ampUrl` key of each page to `url`.
    ```html
    <amp-next-page>
      <!-- BEFORE: amp-next-page 0.1 -->